MarcoNicolosi1/Sensitivity-of-the-Euro-OIS-Term-Structure-to-ECB-Policy-Rate-Surprises/README.md

 The main scripts included in this repository are:

-1. script_calibration_QF.m
+1. script_calibration.m

 This script calibrates the model using the dataset stored in data_QF.mat.

-The calibrated model parameters and results are saved in model_QF.mat.
+The calibrated model parameters and results are saved in calibrated_model.mat.

 2. script_analisiMP4.m

 This script implements the monetary policy sensitivity analysis of the Euro OIS term structure, following the methodology described in the paper.
-It uses the calibrated model output stored in model_QF.mat as well as the original data in "data_QF.mat".
+It uses the calibrated model output stored in calibrated_model.mat as well as the original data in "data_QF.mat".

 Disclaimer